-The Company's Board comprises three Directors, all of whom are independent of the Investment Manager.
+Paul Thomas Director 6 June 2016 The Company's Board comprises three Directors, two of whom are independent of the Investment Manager.
 The Directors operate in a non-executive capacity and are responsible for overseeing the investment strategy of the Company.
 The Directors have wide experience of investment in both smaller growing companies and larger quoted companies.
-Information about the current Directors is set out below.
+Information about the Directors is presented below: